-- 1. Remove the oven door; see under To Remove and Replace the Oven Door section. - 2.
+- 1. Remove the oven door; see under To Remove and Replace the Oven Door in this Owner's Guide. - 2.
 Empty the oven including the racks. - 3.
-You can wash your broiler pan, grid and racks in the kitchen sink. - 4.
+You can wash the broiler pan, grid and racks in the kitchen sink. - 4.
 Clean oven lining thoroughly with soap and a wet cloth and wipe with a dry cloth.